Massive winter storm brings rolling blackouts, power outages

 The weather service is forecasting the coldest Christmas in more than two decades in Philadelphia, where school officials shifted classes online Friday.

-Other tribes also were struggling, including the Oglala Sioux Tribe in the western part of the state, which was using snowmobiles to reach members who live at the end of miles-long dirt roads.

-But with the vehicles breaking down in the 10-foot drifts, officials were considering using horses to deliver essentials to some homes as they sought help from federal officials.

-In Maine, gusts approaching 70 mph (113 kph) were reported along the coast Friday morning.
-Atop New Hampshire’s Mount Washington, the tallest peak in the Northeast, the wind topped 150 mph (2410 kph).
-The governor closed state offices, ferry service to Casco Bay islands was suspended and flooding was leading to some water rescues.
+Atop New Hampshire’s Mount Washington, the tallest peak in the Northeast, the wind topped 150 mph (241 kph).

 “I’m hearing from crews who are seeing grown trees ripped out by the roots,” Mari McClure, president of Green Mountain Power, the state’s largest utility, said at a news conference.

-Calling it a “kitchen sink storm,” New York Gov. Kathy Hochul declared a state of emergency Friday as wintry weather heads into the state.
+Calling it a “kitchen sink storm,” New York Gov. Kathy Hochul declared a state of emergency.
+In parts of New York City, tidal flooding inundated roads, homes and businesses Friday morning, with police trudging through knee-deep water to pull stranded motorists to safety in Queens.

-In eastern Iowa, sports broadcaster Mark Woodley became a Twitter sensation after he was called on to do live stand ups in the wind and snow because sporting events were called off.
-By midday Friday, a compilation of his TV stand-ups had been viewed nearly 5 million times on Twitter.
+In Iowa, sports broadcaster Mark Woodley became a Twitter sensation after he was called on to do live broadcasts outdoors in the wind and snow because sporting events were called off.
+By midday Friday, a compilation of his broadcasts had been viewed nearly 5 million times on Twitter.

 “I’ve got good news and I’ve got bad news,” he told an anchor.
 “The good news is that I can still feel my face right now.
 The bad news is, I kind of wish I couldn’t.”